 Main Street Lending Program

-Main Street Lending Program Options
+Main Street Lending Program - For-Profit Businesses

 The Main Street Lending Program offers three different secured or unsecured five-year term loan options set at an adjustable rate of LIBOR (1 or 3 month) plus 300 basis points with principal and interest payments deferred for one year for eligible borrowers.
 All loans are made by private financial institutions but backed by the Federal Reserve.

 On Monday, June 8, 2020, the Federal Reserve Board expanded the Main Street Lending Program to allow more small and medium-sized businesses to be able to receive support.
 The changes include:

 - Lowering the minimum loan size for certain loans to $100,000 from $250,000 (effective October 30, 2020);

 - Increasing the maximum loan size for all facilities;

 - Increasing the term of each loan option to five years, from four years;

 - Extending the repayment period for all loans by delaying principal payments for two years, rather than one; and

 - Raising the Reserve Bank’s participation to 95% for all loans.